 OKRs often work well at the top of the organization, ensuring everyone is aligning with the company’s top priorities.
 What sets OKRs apart from other management methodologies is bottom-up planning, teams creating their OKRs, or contributing to the Key Results of company Objectives.
 Aligning to objectives across the company contributes to engagement and commitment throughout the organization.

 SMART goals are set up by taking each objective and going through and determining if it passes the criteria before becoming an official goal.
 If you have to ask, is it specific?
 What is my motivational outlook while pursuing this goal?
 Is the objective attainable?
 Is my goal relevant to my role and to the organizational strategy?
 Are the key results of this goal trackable?
 Answering these questions helps individuals have better conversations with their managers about the pursuit of their goals and how they align to team and organizational strategy.

 Both OKRs and SMART goals are used to great effectiveness in career development.
 Choosing which one your company wants to go with depends on how your business operates best.

 The Promise of Leadership through Goals

 Having a strategy for your organization’s success is a good thing.
 Having effective processes and systems in place to execute that strategy creates organizational excellence.
-When leadership is developed and cultivated at every level of an organization, the greater the opportunity for your organization to achieve a lasting success with it’s clients and it’s employees greatly increases.
-And finally, when leadership is practiced through regular conversations regarding organizational, team, and individual goals, employees are more productive, engaged, likely to endorse and stay with the organizations that development them this intentional pursuit of excellence.
+When leadership is developed and cultivated at every level of an organization, the greater the opportunity for your organization to achieve a lasting success with its clients and its employees greatly increases.
+And finally, when leadership is practiced through regular conversations regarding organizational, team, and individual goals, employees are more productive, engaged, likely to endorse and stay with the organizations that develop this intentional pursuit of excellence.

 Interested in learning more about how OKRs can help your company’s future?
 Join us for a live workshop in Austin, TX, on November 7 & 8.
 Register now!